There are a few components that make Mirror's publishing tool decentralized:

 - Sign content with your key pair.
 Mirror generates signing keys for all users to connect their wallet.
 These signing keys are stored in the browser such that Mirror can't access them.
 When publishing an entry, you sign the content with this key pair in the background to authorize that the content came from your account.

-- Content Digest is stored on Arweave.
-Signing content with your key pair produces a digest which is a fixed length string which is a compressed representation of your content.
-This digest is stored on Arweave, a decentralized storage protocol, so you always have access to your content - even if Mirror is unavailable.
+- Post content is stored on Arweave.
+The entire contents of your post are stored on Arweave, a decentralized file storage network.
+You always have access to your content and its integrity can be cryptographically verified - even if the Mirror client is unavailable.

-- Entries can be minted as a writing NFT on Optimism, a layer 2 network on Ethereum.
+- Entries can be minted as a Writing NFTs.
 If you want your audience to collect your writing as an NFT, you can do that as well.
 Check out the writing NFT section of the knowledge base for more info.

 You can also check out this blog post for a more detailed technical deep dive into how Mirror's publishing protocol works.